 A hamster wheel is a popular addition to many hamster cages.
-But what are hamster wheels for?
+But why do hamsters run on wheels?
 What types of hamster wheels are available?
 And should you get a hamster wheel for your furry friend?

 In the wild, a hamster can run for several miles in a single night.
-Something they obviously can’t do when confined to a cage.
+This is their natural behaviour and fantastic exercise to help keep them fit and healthy.

-With a hamster wheel, your pet can run surprisingly long distances without ever having to leave home.
-In fact, some pet hamsters have been known to run more than 5 miles in a single night!
+Using a hamster wheel, your pet can run surprisingly long distances without ever having to leave home.
+Some pet hamsters have been known to run more than 5 miles in a single night!

 - Running is great exercise for your hamster, which means they’re more likely to stay fit and healthy and not get too fat!

 - Female hamsters with wheels even give birth to more pups per litter than those without!